merenlab/anvio/anvio/docs/programs/anvi-setup-interacdome.md

 This program (much like all of the other programs that begin with `anvi-setup`) sets up a local copy of the InteracDome database for runs of %(anvi-run-interacdome)s.
-Note that Anvi'o only needs this program to be run once per version.
+Note that Anvi'o only needs this program to be run once per version of Anvi'o.

 Specifically, this downloads [InteracDome](https://interacdome.princeton.edu/)’s [tab-separated files](https://interacdome.princeton.edu/#tab-6136-4) and the HMM profiles for the Pfams in your InteracDome data.
 This data is stored in the %(interacdome-data)s artifact.